Chen Liangyu: Expulsion and trial

 In July 2007, Chen was expelled from the Communist Party, and his case was transferred to judicial authorities.
 In comparison to the judicial action against Chen Xitong, Chen's case proceeded at a much faster pace.
 During the investigation, Chen was placed under house arrest in Qinhuangdao, where he lived in a mansion and spent most of his time playing cards and reading, ordering his meals from menus.
 Thereafter, Chen was transferred to Qincheng Prison in the Changping District of Beijing.

 Chen's trial began in late March 2008.
 He was represented by Beijing lawyers Gao Zicheng and Liu Limu.
 He faced three charges: embezzlement, abuse of power, and dereliction of duty.
 Chen acknowledged that he was "partially responsible" for the pension fund scandal, but pleaded 'not guilty' to the charges.
 However, he was found guilty by the court.
 Chen was largely cooperative during the court proceedings.
 At the end of the trial on March 25, Chen stated "I am sorry to the party, the people of Shanghai, and my family".
 On April 11, 2008, Chen, 61, was sentenced to 18 years in prison for accepting 2.39 million yuan (~$340,000) in bribes and abusing power, specifically, for stock manipulation, financial fraud and his role in the city pension fund scandal, at the No. 2 Intermediate People's Court, Tianjin.
-Chen Liangyu's 18 years imprisonment will end on July 25, 2025.
+Chen Liangyu's 18 years imprisonment ended on July 25, 2025.